 In light of Stuart Hall’s (2004) argument that there are no pure or essential forms of black culture, it is important to caution against using ‘black urbanism’ to infer a singular black urban experience, or to use it as a political trope in and of itself.
 To reveal the distinctive experiences of black residents of the city—forged against the context of institutional and public racisms—is a critical and tactical intervention; but, Simone (2010: 264) is adamant that black urbanism is not a claim for ‘some kind of overarching identity or authenticity’, but rather about recovering the claims for solidarity or ‘being together’—in this case, the proliferation of multiple, overlapping public spheres—that are ignored but refuse to disappear from cities.
 One interviewee discusses such issues at length, comparing the political potency of blackness in different contexts, before discussing his own recent experience of a Black Lives Matters demonstration in London:

 When it’s white and black in terms of power relation, it's much easier for people to understand.
 That’s why American race politics is so popular around the world, because it’s really simple for people to understand…Race simplifies the narrative…But Congo is more complicated…So we know that the UK was involved in the assassination of Patrice Lumumba.
 That UK have consistently supported dictators, Mobutu, Kagame, Kabila.
 Even now the Congolese police force and the military are trained by the US.
 So when police brutality happens in Congo, US imperialism is directly involved in that.
-Race can allow connections with non-African black activists but also hinders it because there’s again essentialised notions about what blackness is…But the direct assumption of blackness is not Africa, it’s Caribbean-ness or black American-ness…t’s too narrow, in the sense that they hear black and they relate to American-ness….
+Race can allow connections with non-African black activists but also hinders it because there’s again essentialised notions about what blackness is…But the direct assumption of blackness is not Africa, it’s Caribbean-ness or black American-ness…It’s too narrow, in the sense that they hear black and they relate to American-ness….
 The first Pan-African congress was in London.
 In the 1960s there was a strong connection between blackness and Africa, but from the 1990s onwards it became more narrow.
 So race doesn't always operate the same way, it’s a different kind of reaction when it’s about Black Africans I’d say.
 American Blackness has a lot of aura.
 People feel concerned, it’s like…If something happens to black people in the States, black people here, they feel….as if it’s happening to them, there is a strong culture.
 The Black Lives Matters demo in London, I was there, it was big, very big.
 But a young Somali prisoner was killed in Pentonville – I went to that demo too, that was in London…. and hardly anyone was there, 20 people max…( British Congolese activist, male, 32)